June 23 and 24

 – 7am: Coffee, croissants, and danish run.
 Possibly other breakfast if organized.

 – 11am: Contest operations cease.
-A brief rest while organize teardown operations
+A brief rest while we organize teardown operations

 – 11:30: Tear down operations commence

 – 3pm-ish (possibly later) we finish teardown and retire to a local eatery for refreshing beverages and food.

 If you would like to participate in Field Day, there are many roles over the 3 day period and we would love to see many of you join us, even if its only for a couple of hours.
 Please follow this link for the 2018 signup form: Signup Form

 You should also subscribe to our mailing list at: Field Day Mailing List

 Youth and non-Amateur Involvement

 A major goal of Field Day is to expose the public to amateur radio and some of the many roles it can play.
 We are especially interested in getting youth and other interested people on the air at Field Day and will be operating a GOTA (Get On The Air) station with a mentor to let unlicensed (or recently licensed hams) get on HF (or VHF) and get a great exposure to ham radio.
 Please take this as an opportunity to expose your friends and family to our hobby in a welcoming and supportive environment.